 - In this culminating course, MBA students work in teams to formulate, research and develop a written business plan for a start-up venture.
 The plan comprises sections on management, marketing, operations and financing, including five-year financial projections for the new business.
 In addition to preparing the written project, each team makes a formal presentation of the plan to the professor, the class and a panel of business professionals.
 Because preparing the plan involves reviewing and integrating concepts and skills developed in previous coursework, students are encouraged to complete as many courses as possible prior to enrolling in this course.
 Prerequisites: successful completion of all other program core and MBA program-specific courses, and permission from the appropriate academic administrator

 Capstone Course: Business Planning Seminar

-The Capstone Course is a culmination of your prior coursework and is often taken toward the end of your program.
+The Capstone Course is a culmination of your prior MBA coursework and is often taken toward the end of your program.
 It gives you the opportunity to utilize the hard-earned knowledge and skills you've developed as a Keller student in a real-world setting, whether that's at your current workplace or by developing and implementing a business plan.
 Each year, the most outstanding and successful Capstone Project in its category is recognized with an achievement award.

 Elective courses (18 credit hours)